codewithaimii/Codewithaimi/README.md

 # Hello!
 I'm AIMAN BIBI- AI/ML Engineer

-Welcome to my GitHub profile!
-I'm a passionate AI/ML Engineer with a knack for building intelligent systems that solve real-world problems.
-I specialize in designing, developing, and deploying machine learning models, with a focus on creating innovative solutions that push the boundaries of artificial intelligence.
+I'm a passionate Software Engineer & AI/ML Enthusiast with a drive for building efficient, scalable, and intelligent applications that solve real-world challenges.
+I specialize in designing, developing, and deploying full-stack and AI-powered solutions, with a focus on crafting clean code, innovative systems, and impactful machine learning models.
 •	BS software engineering Graduate | 🇵🇰
-•	AI, Machine Learning & Deep Learning Enthusiast
+•	Full-Stack Development | Artificial Intelligence | Machine Learning & Deep Learning Enthusiast
 •	To harness the power of AI and ML to create impactful, scalable, and ethical solutions that drive progress.
-•	Open to collaboration on AI, ML, and Research Projects
+•	Open to collaboration on Software engineering, AI/ML, web development, and open-source research projects

 ________________________________________
 # What I Do
 •	AI & Machine Learning → Predictive Modeling, Sentiment Analysis, Deep Learning, NLP basics